 • White spot in the pupillary area (central black hole seen in normal eyes)

 • Squint or misaligned eyes especially in cataract in one eye

 • Child complaining of defective vision

 • Holding books close to face

-An important aspect to emphasise regarding management of cataract is that ‘no child is too young enough to undergo cataract surgery’.
+An important aspect to emphasize regarding the management of cataract is that ‘no child is too young enough to undergo cataract surgery’.

-Also a child’s eye is not a miniaturised adult eye.
-Hence cataract surgery is slightly more complex in children as compared to adults and should be performed by those having adequate experience and specialised training to handle the same.
+Also, a child’s eye is not a miniaturized adult eye.
+Hence cataract surgery is slightly more complex in children as compared to adults and should be performed by those having adequate experience and specialized training to handle the same.

-Cataract surgery is the first step in the long term journey towards providing good vision to a child.
-After surgery the child needs regular follow ups to monitor vision, glass power, eye pressure and retina as advised by the treating doctor.
+Cataract surgery is the first step in the long term journey towards providing a good vision to a child.
+After surgery the child needs regular follow ups to monitor vision, glass power, eye pressure, and retina as advised by the treating doctor.

 Complications of surgery include-

 • Visual axis opacification (Posterior capsule opacification)- There occurs whitening of the remnant capsule on which the lens is implanted.
 This occurs to a large extent in children who undergo cataract surgery; lower the age at which child is operated higher is the chance of this complication occurring.
 Certain modifications carried out during the primary surgical procedure can reduce the rate of this complication significantly.